cmusatyalab/gabriel/README.md

 All four are exchanged during the handshake and exposed on every received `lightning_message_t`.

 ### Sizes
 `max_send_size` always means the maximum data size of messages sent **by the side that sets it**: frames for a producer, replies for a consumer.
-Each side tells the other its `max_send_size` during the handshake, so buffers on the receiving side can be sized.
+Each side tells the other its `max_send_size` during the handshake, so the receiving side can reject anything larger.
 Sending more than `max_send_size` bytes returns `LIGHTNING_ERR_TOO_LARGE`.

 ### Reconnection
 A consumer always restarts at the same address.
-If a producer loses a connection to a target (broken pipe or a similar error), it drops that consumer and, until the target is removed, keeps retrying the same target address in the background with capped exponential backoff.
+If a producer loses a connection to a target (broken pipe or a similar error), it drops that consumer and, until the target is removed, keeps retrying the same target address in the background with capped exponential backoff (50 ms doubling up to 1 s).
 Once it reconnects, a fresh handshake is done and the consumer starts with a full bucket.

 ### Threading
-- Producer: `lightning_send`, `lightning_recv_reply`, `lightning_add_target` and `lightning_remove_target` may all be called concurrently from different threads (typically one sending thread and one receiving thread).
+- **Producer:** `lightning_send`, `lightning_recv_reply`, `lightning_add_target` and `lightning_remove_target` may all be called concurrently from different threads (typically one sending thread and one receiving thread).
 Concurrent calls to `lightning_send` are serialized.
+Internally, a **reader thread** handles everything consumers send back, and a **connector thread** retries unreachable targets.
-- Consumer: `lightning_recv` and `lightning_reply` must be called from the same thread. `lightning_reply` always targets the producer of the most recent frame returned by `lightning_recv`.
+- **Consumer:** `lightning_recv` and `lightning_reply` must be called from the same thread.
+Internally, an **accept thread** accepts and handshakes new producers; it has to be separate because a connecting producer waits for the consumer's half of the handshake, while your thread may be busy with a frame.
 - `lightning_destroy_*` may be called from any thread.
-Any call blocked on that producer or consumer returns with `LIGHTNING_ERR_CLOSED`.
+Any call blocked on that producer or consumer returns `LIGHTNING_ERR_CLOSED`.
 After destroy returns, the handle must not be used.

 ## API